tmpuente133/senior-design-z-stage/README.md

 <p align="center">
   <em>
-    Figure – Machining operations and motion testing of the custom ID clamp and digital camera subsystem during fabrication and integration.
+    Machining operations and motion testing of the custom ID clamp and digital camera subsystem during fabrication and integration.
   </em>
 </p>